 Note: This item is directed to measures that are risk-adjusted (with or without SDS factors) OR to measures with more than one set of specifications/instructions (e.g., one set of specifications for how to identify and compute the measure from medical record abstraction and a different set of specifications for claims or eMeasures).
-It does not apply to measures that use more than one source of data in one set of specifications/instructions (e.g., claims data to identify the denominator and medical record abstraction for the numerator).
+It does not apply to measures that use more than one source of data in one set of specification for the numerator).
 Comparability is not required when comparing performance scores with and without SDS factors in the risk adjustment model.
 However, if comparability is not demonstrated for measures with more than one set of specifications/instructions, the different specifications (e.g., for medical records vs. claims) should be submitted as separate measures.